TL;DR

-We come across the word “Stock Exchange” in our day-to-day life or may have seen people who work in finance or invest in the stock market.
+We come across the word “Stock Exchange” in our day-to-day life, or we may have seen people who work in finance or invest in the stock market.
 The stock exchange is a crucial component of the stock market, but it does not own stocks.
 Instead, it is a medium that brings stock sellers and stock buyers to the same platform.
-In India, stocks or shares can be traded on different exchanges, such as NSE (National Stock Exchange) or BSE (Bombay Stock Exchange).
-Stride along with us to learn about the difference between NSE and BSE.
-Let’s start from scratch.

 What Is the National Stock Exchange?

 NSE has $4.78 Trillion in total market capitalisation till May 2026 and cemented its name as one of the world’s largest stock exchanges.
-Currently, the NSE is the 7th largest stock exchange in the world and 3rd largest in Asia.
+Currently, the NSE is the 7th largest stock exchange in the world and the 3rd largest in Asia.
 The main advantages of the NSE are its high liquidity and ease of trading due to its incorporation of the latest technologies.

 Currently, NSE conducts transactions in equity and wholesale debt markets.
 The NIFTY 50 Index is one of the most widely popular offerings of the NSE, which monitors the largest assets in the Indian equity market and represents the majority of total market capitalisation.